 These are my top 7 ways to live a detoxed life (and, yes, I implement all of them in my personal life):

-- Cast Iron Pans- Despite their convenience, it is time to ditch those nonstick pans.
+Despite their convenience, it is time to ditch those nonstick pans.
 It is not worth sacrificing your health.
 Unfortunately, pans made of teflon (aka nonstick material) expose you to PFOA toxins, which is a known carciongen.
 Cast iron pans are a preferred replacement.
 I keep two on the stove at all times- prepped and ready to go!
 Additional benefits of using a cast iron pan include: increased iron consumption, hotter cooking surface, and affordable cost.
-The Kitchn provides straight-forward instructions on how to properly season your cast-iron skillet to ensure a natural nonstick surface.
+Stephanie from Camping Cooks provides a thorough and in-depth guide to caring for cast iron skillets!

 Bulletproof Coconut Charcoal Pills are my absolute favorite and I highly recommend them.